 What Tools Do I Need?

-A Scan Tool (Automotive Diagnostics Scanner) is not needed.
+A scan tool (Automotive Diagnostic Scanner) is not needed.
 Even if you suspect a misfire, you don't need a scan tool to find out which cylinder is the one that is misfiring.
-You can perform the cylinder balance test yourself on your Honda Accord or Honda Odyssey, Test 1 will help you with this.
+You can perform the cylinder balance test yourself on your Honda Accord or Honda Odyssey, TEST 1 will help you with this.
 You'll need:

 - An HEI spark tester.

 - Battery jump start cables.